-The Peck Memorial Hall, 2820 Main Street in Hillsborough is designated a Local Historic Place for its association with Lieut.
-George Bishop Peck, for its history of serving the community and for its architecture.
+The Peck Memorial Hall, situated at 2820 Main Street in Hillsborough, holds local historic significance for its connection to Lieutenant George Bishop Peck, its role in serving the community, and its architectural features.

-The Peck Memorial Hall was the first building in Canada to be erected in memory of those who sacrificed their lives during the Great War, 1914-1918.
-Fifty-three of the young men who marched away from their Albert County homes were never to return.
-Commemorating these ‘boys’ (as they are always referred), are six stained glass windows.
-Each window, measuring 2.1m by 1m, represents an Albert County community: Hopewell, Harvey, Elgin, Alma, Coverdale and Hillsborough.
+The hall was the first building in Canada to be built in honor of those who lost their lives during the Great War (1914-1918).
+Fifty-three young men from Albert County never returned home.
+The hall commemorates these individuals with six stained glass windows, each representing an Albert County community: Hopewell, Harvey, Elgin, Alma, Coverdale, and Hillsborough.

-The basement of the Peck Memorial Hall is occupied by the Hillsborough Masonic Lodge, Howard Lodge #15.
-Howard Lodge #15 received its charter in 1855 and has met on the first Tuesday of every month for the last one hundred and fifty-five years.
-The Hall is the third lodge room in the community to be occupied by Howard Lodge during its existence.
+The Hillsborough Masonic Lodge, Howard Lodge #15, occupies the basement of the Peck Memorial Hall.
+Chartered in 1855, the lodge has convened on the first Tuesday of every month for over one hundred and fifty-five years.
+The hall is the third lodge room in the community to be occupied by Howard Lodge during its existence.

 Click on a thumbnail to see more photos.